brucequz/OFDM_cpp/README.md

 ./ofdm

 ### Debug Info
-The author of this project uses the built-in lldb debugger and AddressSanitizer.
+The author of this project uses the macOS built-in lldb debugger and AddressSanitizer.

 To start debugging, use 'lldb ofdm' after cmake.
 Use "b ${file_name} : ${line_number}" to set a breakpoint.
 After setting breakpoints, use "r" to run the debugger.